Global Hiring Guide

 If you decide to establish a legal entity, you need to register your company with the Ministry of Corporate Affairs (MCA).
 This includes obtaining a Director Identification Number (DIN), a Digital Signature Certificate (DSC), and filing the necessary incorporation forms.
 Also, register for Goods and Services Tax (GST), Employee State Insurance (ESI), and Provident Fund (PF) as applicable.

 However, establishing a legal entity in India can be time-consuming and complex.
-Using an Employer of Record in India can simplify this process.
+Using an employer of record in India can simplify this process.
 An EOR acts as the legal employer on your behalf, handling HR, payroll, compliance, and other administrative tasks.

 3. Draft employment contracts